Hello!!! My name is Valerie and I have Primary Biliary Cholangitis …

 PBC is a slowly progressive autoimmune disease of the biliary system.
 The bile ducts which link the liver to the gut are destroyed so bile can no longer flow through them, it builds up in the liver damaging the liver cells and causing inflammation and scarring.
 Over the years the liver can no longer repair itself leading to cirrhosis.

-Back in the early 2000’s I felt unwell and just visited my GP who took routine blood tests which came back showing an antibody that can lead to PBC, and of course mine did.
+Back in the early 2000’s I felt constantly unwell, visited my GP who referred me to a consultant, he took routine blood tests which came back showing an antibody that can lead to PBC, and of course mine did.

 I didn’t really have any symptoms then.
-I was referred to a consultant and just went for yearly checkups.
-Was given ursodeoxycholic acid to take.
+I just went for yearly checkups with my consultant and was given ursodeoxycholic acid to take.

 Then I guess as time went on if I just picked up a normal bug or illness I would maybe have it for longer than anyone else.
 I never really suffered with itching which I know many people do but suffered with tiredness.
 This went on for many years, checkups, blood tests and the tiredness just getting worse, but as I worked, had 2 children, a dog, and a home to run, I think I just put some of the indescribable tiredness down to that.